jochym/osob/README.md

 > OpenScience Observatories interface library

 The OSOb library provides wrapper for the telescope.org site functionality.
+The library provides access and control for the telescope.
+The functions help with job submission, image retrival and initial analysis.
+For now this is aimed at variable star observations, but there is nothing prohibiting additional modules intended for different fields (e.g. astrometry).

 ## Install